theisen1337/DataValidation-Challenge-/README.md

 2. (x) Setup up documentation to keep track of thoughts, setup, and procedure for feature (estimated: ~5 minutes)
 3. (x) Start by getting data into python and analyzing data for setting up data digestion (estimated: ~30 minutes)
 4. (x) Digest data into standard data format, and Test for unknowns and Test for edge cases (estimated: ~1.5 hour)
-5. Setup and Test back-end business logic for handling date-time and generating restaurants open during that date-time. (estimated: ~1 hour)
+5. (x) Setup and Test back-end business logic for handling date-time and generating restaurants open during that date-time. (estimated: ~1 hour)
 6. Setup Flask to implement REST API access to business logic. (estimated: 10 minutes)
 7. Test with Postman (estimated: 20 minutes)